mmistakes/minimal-mistakes/_drafts/project-loom.md

 --- Running forever ---
 ```

-It's worth mentioning that cooperative scheduling is useful when working in a highly cooperative environment.
-Roughly speaking, it's useful when virtual threads give the change to other virtual threads to execute.
-Since a virtual thread release its carrier thread only when reaching a blocking operation, cooperative scheduling and virtual threads will not improve the performance of CPU-intensive applications.
-For those tasks, the JVM already gives us a tool that we created explicitly for that purpose: Java parallel streams.
+It's worth mentioning that cooperative scheduling is helpful when working in a highly collaborative environment.
+It's useful when virtual threads give the change to other virtual threads to execute.
+Since a virtual thread releases its carrier thread only when reaching a blocking operation, cooperative scheduling and virtual threads will not improve the performance of CPU-intensive applications.
+For those tasks, the JVM already gives us a tool we created explicitly for that purpose: Java parallel streams.

-Unfortunately, it's not possible to retrieve the name of the carrier thread of a virtual thread in the current implementation of Java virtual threads.
+Unfortunately, it's impossible to retrieve the name of the carrier thread of a virtual thread in the current implementation of Java virtual threads.

 ## 6. Pinned Virtual Threads